spa-nlp/spa-nlp.github.io/index.md

 - Transfer learning for diverse knowledge sources

-**Due to concerns about COVID-19, Workshop on Unstructured and Structured KBs will be fully virtual.
-More details on registration and time schedules will be announced soon!**
+**Due to concerns about COVID-19, Workshop on Unstructured and Structured KBs will be fully virtual.**

 ## Registration